namratarwt96/task-2-calculator-app-internspark_internship/README.md

 # TASK 2:

- MAKE A APP USING JS AND DOM MANIPULATION .
+ MAKE AN APP USING JS AND DOM MANIPULATION

-# GOAL:
+# Calculator App :
- Build  a calculator app which performs operations on user interaction.
-.

-# CALCULATOR APP:
 a simple calculator which perform basic arithematic operations.

 # FEATURES :